How To Build Generational Wealth

 Establishing An Emergency Fund

 Setting aside money when unexpected emergencies happen is essential so you can pay your monthly bills on time.
-You can’t predict when your boiler breaks, the car needs fixing, or your pet requires surgery.
-Rather than relying on borrowing or putting these expenses on your credit card, tapping your readily accessible emergency fund is more cost-efficient.
+You can’t predict when your boiler will break, the car needs fixing, or your pet will require surgery.
+Rather than borrowing or putting these expenses on your credit card, tapping your readily accessible emergency fund is more cost-effective.
 In the meantime, you can invest this money in liquid assets.

 Spending Less, Saving More

 Spending less than you earn so you can invest the rest is the mantra for successfully growing your wealth.
-The tripwire for many is not being able to resist overspending and having high debt levels.
+The tripwire for many is the inability to resist overspending, leading to high debt levels.
 It means making trade-offs that align with your financial goals.

 Make your savings work for you, so you contribute to the maximum allowed to your retirement accounts, earning your employer’s match as virtually “found” money.